nir11/InventoryManagementSystem/README.md

 # OpenLegacy Home Task

 <br/>
-This project implementing an inventory items system.
+This project is implementing an inventory items system.
 <br/>
 The project includes:
 <br/>